Search

-Drs familiar with the benefits of Ora-Aid have extended its protective benefits by prolonging the application time using various methods, as illustrated in the following examples.
+Ora-Aid will remain attached for several hours.
+An extended application time is achieved with fixation using various methods, as illustrated in the following examples.

-Extended application of Ora-Aid can be achieved by using a sling-type suture over the Ora-Aid as shown.
+An extended application of Ora-Aid can be achieved by using a sling-type suture over the Ora-Aid, as shown in the embedded video of a socket grafted with Powerbone Dental Putty, form-stable resorbing synthetic graft.

 In this case, all four corners of the Ora-Aid were sutured, treating the Ora-Aid like an external barrier membrane.
 A CBCT taken at 14/52 revealed a stable site with good bone formation.